Alibaba options show investors wary ahead of lock-up expiration

-NEW YORK (Reuters) - Alibaba Group Holding Ltd’s blockbuster IPO has been followed by a steady slide in its stock price, which options market players do not expect to abate, with nearly a fifth of its shares to be released for trading on Wednesday.
+NEW YORK, March 17 (Reuters) - Alibaba Group Holding Ltd’s blockbuster IPO has been followed by a steady slide in its stock price, which options market players do not expect to abate, with nearly a fifth of its shares to be released for trading on Wednesday.

 The Chinese e-commerce giant’s stock soared after it first went public in September, but the party didn’t last.
 Trading just above $84 on Tuesday, the stock has dropped 29 percent from an all-time closing high of $119.15 in November on concerns about slowed growth in China and fake items on its website.